Steps for configuring Password & Profile management

 More Options > Password complexity description – this option allows you to enter the password complexity requirements the user must follow when creating a password.

 Brute force protection with account lockout

 A brute force login attack is one of the most common attacks conducted against Web applications.
 The aim of a brute force attack is to gain access to user accounts by repeatedly trying to guess the password of a user.

-The best way to prevent brute-force attack is to limit invalid login attempts and locked out user account for a set period of time.
+The best way to prevent brute-force attack is to limit invalid login attempts and lockout the user account for a period of time.
 This prevents automated tools from performing a brute force attack and effectively makes it impractical to perform such an attack.

-Cayosoft Web Administrator has such brute force attack protection.
+Cayosoft Web Administrator has brute force attack protection.
 After six unsuccessful attempts to reset password or unlock account using SelfService, a user gets the message: "You have made too many attempts.
 Please wait and try again later".
 After that, a user should wait for 10 minutes before trying to perform these operations again.
 Starting from the 8.3.1 version, account lockout invalid attempts and account lockout period can be specified in Self-Service - Password Self-Service Enrollment Details web action – Cayosoft Help Center.